 This guide primarily discusses resources available from Christchurch City Libraries, which you will be able to find on our catalogue.
 The library concentrates on 19th century immigration from Britain.
-There are limited resources on alien immigrants.
+There are limited resources on non-British (known as 'alien') immigrants.
 This guide also provides links to international sources of information.

-The Aotearoa New Zealand Centre focuses on Christchurch and Canterbury and has limited information on the rest of New Zealand.
+The collections focus on Christchurch and Canterbury and has limited information on the rest of New Zealand.

 - No appointment is necessary